SwiftWareCo/swiftmind/docs/features/assistant-prompt-and-rag.md

   - “Compare with active” opens a side‑by‑side diff between the active and selected versions
   - Admins can “Activate” the selected version (confirm dialog)
   - “Create new version” dialog: prompt textarea, optional notes, and a Role overrides editor; optional auto‑activate
+  - “Edit selected” dialog (non‑active only): modify prompt text, notes, and role overrides
+  - “Delete” (non‑active only) with confirm dialog
+  - All mutations show loading and success/error toasts
 - **RAG**
   - Admins can edit; non‑admins see read‑only values
   - Fields include chat model select, temperature, max context, retriever top‑k, overfetch, hybrid/rerank toggles, allowed roles default, and timeout